 In a medium-large saucepan or small Dutch oven, water-sauté the onion, garlic, and mushrooms until the vegetables soften and the onion is transparent, anywhere from 5 to 10 minutes.

-- 1 cup chopped onion
+1 cup chopped onion

-- 4 large garlic cloves, chopped
+4 large garlic cloves, chopped

-- 4 medium white button mushrooms, chopped
+4 medium white button mushrooms, chopped

 Bring the mixture to a simmer over medium heat, whisking frequently, until the gravy starts to thicken (will take just a few minutes).
 Once the gravy has thickened, remove it from the heat and add the following ingredients.
 Use a stick (immersion) blender to create a smooth gravy.

-- 1/4 cup low-sodium tamari, soy sauce, or amino liquids
+2 Tablespoons tamari, soy sauce, or amino liquids

-- 2 Tablespoons nutritional yeast, or to taste
+1.5 - 2 Tablespoons nutritional yeast

-- Freshly ground black pepper, to taste
+Freshly ground black pepper, to taste

 Gluten-free if you use gluten-free flour